Internships

 • Data analysis and management

-• Digitizing and use of digitizing equipment
+• Digitizing and the use of digitizing equipment

 • Website building